Review

 You’ve got full suspension front and rear.
 The rear shock has preload and rebound adjustment, and the front fork includes compression adjustment.

 Braking is handled by two-piston hydraulic disc brakes front and rear.
 They’re described as “bike brakes” rather than moto-style, but the rotors are big and thick.
-On the ride, braking worked well, though the rider mentioned I’d still prefer true moto brakes for this style of mini bike.
+On the ride, braking worked well, though the rider mentioned he’d still prefer true moto brakes for this style of mini bike.

 Controls, lighting, and “small bike” details